hungpham2017/mcu/docs/source/plotting.rst

     :scale: 30 %
     :align: center

-To customize the band, one can modify some of these attributes.
+To customize the dos figure, one can modify some of these attributes.

 .. code-block:: python
    :linenos: